jcyling/long-distance-friends/README.md

 *This app is a work-in-progress (Dated: 06/07/2022).*

 # :earth_asia: Long Distance Friends
 A scheduling web app to make hanging out with family and friends in different timezones easier.
-This app originated from the idea of wanting to improve the coordination of hanging out with friends in different timezones online.
+Coordinating online hangouts with friends in different timezones can be difficult - Long Distance Friends make it better!

 ![Homepage](/images/ldf-homepage-01.png)